MoFattahi/AutomaticControl_Assignments/README.md

 # AutomaticControl_Assignments
-This repo contains all of the scripts for the assignments and projects in "automatic control course" (Fall - 2021).
+Assignments and projects of automatic control course at KNTU - Fall 2021.